erickgunawan99/Early-Stage-Diabetes-Risk/README.md

   Random Forest has the best score in all front and especially far ahead in the "Recall" score, which is the most important metric because in the nature of disease prediction model, false negative is the priority to minimize.

  # Model Evaluation (Random Forest)
- The random forest classifier model was fit into the dataset without feature elimination and with feature elimination involved to compare the result.
+ The random forest classifier model was fit into the dataset first without feature selection and then with feature selection involved to compare the result.
+The elimination was based on the chi-squared result and the graph shown earlier

 |      With All Features        |
 | ---------------------------   |
 | True Positive: 70             |